Fnu-Anvika/Search-Engine-/README.md

 - **The Indexer Class** : `Indexer` is a class developed with methods to compute cosine similarity for a given query, save and load the index to/from a pickle file, and create an inverted index from a group of documents.

   - `__init__`: This is the `Indexer` class's constructor function.
-The `filename` is initialized, the documents are retrieved from the file, a term-document matrix is created using `CountVectorizer`, a tf-idf matrix is transformed using `TfidfTransformer}, and an inverted index is constructed.
+The `filename` is initialized, the documents are retrieved from the file, a term-document matrix is created using `CountVectorizer`, a tf-idf matrix is transformed using `TfidfTransformer`, and an inverted index is constructed.

   - `retrieve_documents`: This process extracts the text from the `<body>` tags after reading the HTML content from the file and parsing it using `BeautifulSoup`.
 The text is subsequently added to the `documents` list.